zainroot3/Terminal-Basic-Commands/README.md

 I am student not able to buy premium courses or teachers, So I am learning from tryhackme.com and the lectures which are premium I will learn them from youtube.
 I am also learning from WS Cube CyberSecurity youtube channel.So, you can say I am learning from tryhackme.com and youtube and in future may be I will also use hackthebox and other labs also
 # Why:
 Because learning and writing notes,etc is not my goal and it not the main part.
 The main part and my main purpose is to do practice on labs and make proof.
-I will rename image name with command nave That's why I am using github so here I can upload what I learn and what I practice daily to make it useful to get a job.
+That's why I am using github so here I can upload what I learn and what I practice daily to make it useful to get a job.
 # What's Today:
 In today repositary I have practice basic commands of linux on my terminal and their use is also on notes and I will try to also share images of my practice in a separate folder or in the command page.